-A copy of the Antonine PS Standards & Quality Report can be found by clicking this link:
+A copy of the Antonine PS Standards & Quality Report can be found on the school website.

 Improvement Plan

 Antonine Primary's School Improvement Plan is shared with parents and partners every year and launched at the Parent Council AGM at the start of the year.